 Compensation is a general term that refers to the money paid by someone who caused an injury (or other damages) to the person who suffered it.
-This money can offset the costs and impacts of the injury, but in many cases it can never truly make up for it.
+This money can offset the costs and impacts of the injury, but in many cases, it can never truly make up for it.

-Compensation is at the heart of our how our law system handles civil cases.
-It’s how a reckless or careless person is held accountable, and it’s also how our society tries to alleviate outcome for the victims or those who were injured by such carelessness.
+Compensation is at the heart of how our law system handles civil cases.
+It’s how a reckless or careless person is held accountable, and it’s also how our society tries to alleviate the outcome for the victims or those who were injured by such carelessness.

 How Does Compensation Work in a Lawsuit?